-Heritage Place is a 14-storey Class A office building approximately 33,000 square feet of retail premises along Sparks and O'Connor Streets and underground parking.
-It is located in the Parliamentary Precinct and incorporates a new LRT station at the corner of Queen and O'Connor Streets.
-This property is owned 50/50 with HOOPP.
+Heritage Place is a 14-storey Class A office building with a two-level retail component along Sparks and O'Connor Streets.
+It is located in the downtown core in very close proximity to Parliament Hill and incorporates an LRT station at the corner of Queen and O'Connor Streets.
+The office building was developed in 1985 and the ground level of the office tower was significantly renovated in 1999 to incorporate LRT station.
+This property is owned by Morguard and an institutional partner in a 50/50 joint venture.